 Double-click on the appointment to view its properties.

-If there’s something you’d like to modify about the appointment, such as start time, check the Custom box and click Change.
+If there’s something in the appointment you’d like to modify, such as start time, check the Custom box and click Change.

 Alternatively, you can take a look at your regular Outlook calendar and find the reminder created by E-Mail Follow-Up.